crt26/pqc-evaluation-tools/README.md

 ### Parsed Results Output
-At the end of the process, the results will be stored within the newly created **results** directory which can be found in the results folder at `test-data/results`.
+At the end of the process, the results will be stored within the newly created **results** directory which can be found in the results folder in `test-data/results`.
 Averages for the results will also be calculated during the parsing process and the average files for the respective test type can be found within the same results directory.

 ### Graph Generation
 The results files outputted from the parsing scripts can be used with Microsoft Excel, Python, R-Studio etc. for the creation of graphs, helpful links for data visualisation can be found below: